sjabbour/sjabbour.github.io/_pages/about.md

 I did my undergrad at the University of Michigan, where I received my BSE in [Computer Science and Engineering](https://cse.engin.umich.edu/) and my BBA from the [Ross School of Business](https://michiganross.umich.edu/).

 News
 ===
+- Honored to have received the 2nd-place presentation award at the 20th University of Michigan [CSE Honors Competition](https://cse.engin.umich.edu/stories/2023-cse-honors-competition-highlights-outstanding-research-by-grad-students)!
+Check back in December for an updated link with my talk :)
 - Honored to have been selected as the first-ever recipient of the [CSE HACKS Spirit Award](https://cse.engin.umich.edu/stories/sarah-jabbour-selected-for-cse-hacks-spirit-award)!
 - "Learning Concept Credible Models for Mitigating Shortcuts" published in [NeurIPS](https://blog.neurips.cc/)!
 - "Combining chest X-rays and electronic health record (EHR) data using machine learning to diagnose acute respiratory failure" published in [JAMIA](https://academic.oup.com/jamia/article-abstract/29/6/1060/6546605)!